psu13/mutable-hakyll/posts/internet-music-stories.md

 case that a lot of people, maybe most people, don't interact with music in this multi-leveled way anymore.
 It's _definitely_ the case that the music services don't think they do.
-The music services are oriented around just playing the songs, or if you are lucky, the albums, or if you are really lucky specific performances.
+The music services are oriented around just playing the songs, or if you are lucky, the albums, or if you are really lucky some specific performances.
 But, it is very hard to extract any other context from the service itself, because that context is not encoded in the data models and user interfaces of the service in the same way that they used to be in the record catalogs, magazines and liner notes.
 You can't organize the world, or at least your music collection, the way _you_ want.
 It can only be the way the service has already put it together for you.
 If you want proof open up Apple Music or Spotify or whatever and go try to find any _specific_ recording of the Bruckner third and then verify that you found the right one from the right year.
 It will make you want to pull your own eyes out.

 This is frustrating for those who miss the old ways even if the old ways weren't really that much better.
 This is <a